 Buxus japonica Ball

 Buxus japonica, commonly known as Japanese Boxwood, is a compact and versatile evergreen shrub appreciated for its dense foliage and neat, rounded form.
+It‘s rounded leaves are a vivid mid-green.
 Inconspicuous pale yellow flowers may appear in spring, followed by small, round seed capsules.
-It is slow-growing.

 Cultural